 The Faculty of Management further evolved connections with the wine industry through research and education in management and social sciences, with new initiatives such as the annual Wine Leaders Forum.

-In 2019, then interim director Murray Isman stewarded the two largest private donations of fine wines to the Wine Library, more than doubling the overall value of the collections and in 2020, Jacques-Olivier Pesme became the director of the WRC.
+In 2019, then interim director Murray Isman stewarded two large private donations of fine wines to the Wine Library, augmenting significantly the overall value of the collections and in 2020, Jacques-Olivier Pesme became the director of the WRC.
 An innovative reimagining of the centre through a collaboration between the Faculty of Land and Food Systems, the Irving K. Barber Faculty of Science, and the Faculty of Management, to create a dual-campus centre, shifted the centre’s headquarters to the UBC Okanagan campus in 2020.

 Today, the WRC continues to develop dual-campus initiatives that support research and education in various fields, including viticulture, molecular genetics, management, biology, chemistry, economic development, and the social sciences.